 all at once (this can take up to several minutes to complete depending on the

 Symfony provides a command to check whether your project's dependencies contain any known security vulnerability:

 A good security practice is to execute this command regularly to be able to update or replace compromised dependencies as soon as possible.

-You've already downloaded the Symfony Standard Edition: the default starting project for all Symfony apps.
-You'll use this project throughout the documentation to build your app!
+You've already downloaded the Symfony Standard Edition: the default starting project for all Symfony applications.
+You'll use this project throughout the documentation to build your application!